 You must apply for an "employment authorization document" (EAD) with the help and guidance of the DSO.
 You do not need a job offer before you apply for the EAD.
 But several forms and documents are required, together with fees and photos, etc., and processing can take up to 12 weeks or longer -- and you cannot start work until you receive the EAD.
 Once you receive the EAD, you may work for an employer at any job, anywhere in the United States.
 Employment authorization is automatically terminated when a student fails to maintain valid F-1 status.

 Curricular Practical Training (CPT) is employment which is "an integral part of an established curriculum," including: "alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsored employers through cooperative agreements with the school."
 [8CFR 214.2(f)(10)(i)]

 To be eligible for CPT employment:

-The International Student Advisor must authorize you for CPT.
+The DSO must authorize you for CPT.
 Once you receive CPT authorization, you can only work for the specific employer and for the specific dates authorized (unlike with OPT or severe economic hardship off-campus employment, where you can work anywhere in the US).
 Your CPT authorization will also specify whether you are approved for part-time (20 hours per week or less) or full-time (more than 20 hours per week) CPT employment.
 While in school, you can only be approved for part-time CPT.

 Regardless of whether you are approved for full or part-time on CPT, there is no limit to how long you can work.
 However, if you work full-time on CPT for 12 months or more, you are not eligible for OPT.
 If you work part-time on CPT, or full-time on CPT for less than 12 months, you are still eligible for all of your allowable OPT.
 So make sure you watch the dates and hours closely – don’t jeopardize your OPT!